Aditi3/git-best-practices/README.md

 # Git Best Practices - How to Write Meaningful Commits and Effective Pull Requests

-The purpose of this repository is to gather the best practices for using git in one convenient location and to educate more people about the standards used by the industry.
-When collaborating with others, it is essential to establish conventions to follow.
+The purpose of this repository is to gather the best practices for using git in one convenient location and to educate more people about the standards.
+Especially when collaborating with others, it is essential to establish conventions to follow.

 ## Commit Message norms